mdiasdev/SwiftFestWorkshop/presentation.markdown

-We need to make one last endpoint so our users can update their Reservation:
+We need to make one last endpoint so our users can update their `Reservation`:
 ```
 static func updateReservation(request: HTTPRequest, response: HTTPResponse) {

 }
 ```

-First we'll need to make sure that we're being passed a Reservation ID from the caller:
+First we'll need to make sure that we're being passed a `Reservation.id` from the caller:
 ```
 guard let id = Int(request.urlVariables["id"] ??
 "0"), id > 0 else {
     response.completed(status: .badRequest)